 - Don't fear tears: it’s okay to cry; crying is a natural response to emotionally charged situations.
 Being brave enough to express your grief can have a powerful healing effect on your relationship, as well as giving your relative or friend permission to grieve for the life he or she is leaving behind.

 - Be quiet!
 Don’t feel you have to talk all the time.
 Just being there quietly at the bedside is important, and can often be surprisingly peaceful.

 Spiritual care at the end of life is now recognised as part of good palliative care.
 Many people die without a religious or spiritual belief and this must be respected.
 But research shows that the nearer we come to the end of life, the more questions can arise about the meaning and purpose of our existence.

 Don’t be afraid to knock on the hospital chaplain’s door.
 They are there to provide help and support whether it’s for your dying relative, or you need to talk about things that are distressing you.
 You can also ask for pastoral support to be organised for the dying person by hospice and care-home staff.
 Chaplains will arrange for prayers to be said, and last rites to be administered if the dying person is a Christian.
 They will also arrange for other faith ministers, priests or rabbis to visit or talk with the dying person.

-Talking to people with dementia about their end of life wishes can help improve the quality of their care, according to guidance produced by Dying Matters and the National Council for Palliative Care.
+Talking to people with dementia about their end of life wishes can help improve the quality of their care, according to guidance produced by Dying Matters.

 'Difficult Conversations' is a publication designed to help professionals and carers of people with dementia start up conversations about end of life wishes, especially early on in the disease, and to provide support.
 More than 35 million people worldwide and over 800,000 people in the UK have dementia, but people with the disease often receive unequal access to palliative care – in part because of problems discussing end of life issues with someone once they have dementia.